telerik/blazor-docs/components/grid/filter/overview.md

 ## Notes

-* The grid uses `Activator.CreateInstance<TItem>();` to get the type of the item it is bound to in order to generate proper filteres and filter operators for them.
+* The grid uses `Activator.CreateInstance<TItem>();` to get the type of the item it is bound to in order to generate proper filters and filter operators for them.
 Thus, the Model should have a Parameterless constructor defined.

 ## See Also